 The rowing machine is one of the more versatile pieces of equipment in the gym when it comes to covering the different types of exercise.
 Rowers provide a full body work-out and are great for cardio too.
-Below are five ways in which you can make the gym rowing experience the best that it can be.
+Below are five better rowing tips from which you can make the gym rowing experience the best that it can be.

 One of the biggest mistakes people make on a rowing machine is to simply aim to do as many strokes as possible in as short amount of time as possible.
 While, on the surface, this seems like a good thing, it will lead to people taking strokes that are too short and individuals pulling too hard on those quicker strokes.

 Concentrating on making the stroke longer and therefore slower will make each stroke more precise and efficient, while also ensuring that the technique will be easier to perfect.
 Having the right pattern of movement on each stroke will naturally lead to more effective and productive rowing going forward.

 It’s important to concentrate on your breathing when rowing.
 As you drive back you should be exhaling, while inhale as you make the forward motion.
 Once you have the breathing right it will come naturally and require no thought or effort.

 It’s also important not to lose your breath when rowing.
 If you want to row for a long distance, staying slow and steady is the way to go – if you are out of breath constantly on the rowing machine, you are almost certainly going too fast.
 If you can converse comfortably with the person next to you when rowing, you’re going at the right speed.

 Even if rowing is your favourite workout at the gym, using other equipment will enhance your rowing experience too.
 Endurance sports such as running and cycling will improve your overall fitness, so jump on that exercise bike and the treadmill occasionally.